Brinn Bevan

-Junior career
+Gymnastics career

+As a junior

-In 2012, Bevan was part of the gold winning team at the European Gymnastics Championships in Montpelier.
+In 2012, Bevan was part of the gold-winning team at the European Gymnastics Championships in Montpellier.

 In 2014, he was again chosen for the junior team at the European Gymnastics Championships in Sofia, Bulgaria, where, besides helping to secure another gold for the British team, he won individual silver medals on parallel bars and still rings, and bronze in the all-around behind his teammate Nile Wilson, who won gold, and Valentin Starikov of Russia.

-Senior career
+As a senior

 In 2015, Bevan made his senior debut for the international squad competing at the European Games in Baku, where he won a bronze medal on the pommel horse.

-Later that year he was chosen to compete at the 2015 World Artistic Gymnastics Championships in Glasgow, Scotland where he helped the team qualify for the 2016 Olympic Games.
+Later that year, he was chosen to compete at the 2015 World Artistic Gymnastics Championships in Glasgow, Scotland, where he helped the team qualify for the 2016 Olympic Games.
 The team went on to win silver in the team finals, which was Britain's first team medal for the men (the women's team had made history by winning Britain's first ever team medal when they secured the bronze the previous evening).
 On 21 November Bevan was training on vault and after an odd landing he broke his fibula and tibia on his left leg and had to undergo surgery and months of physical therapy.

-On 12 July 2016 he was selected for the 2016 British Olympic team along with Louis Smith, Nile Wilson, Kristian Thomas and Max Whitlock.
+On 12 July 2016, he was selected for the 2016 British Olympic team along with Louis Smith, Nile Wilson, Kristian Thomas and Max Whitlock.

 In March 2018, Bevan won the all-around title at the British Championships for the first time.

 In late September 2019, Bevan competed at the Northern European Championships in Kópavogur, Iceland, where he won a gold medal on the pommel horse and a silver medal in the team event.